Correlation dynamics during a slow interaction quench in a one-dimensional Bose gas: Abstract

 \section{Abstract}

 We investigate the response of a one-dimensional Bose gas to a slow increase of its interaction strength.
 We focus on the rich dynamics of equal-time single-particle correlations treating the Lieb-Liniger model within a bosonization approach and the Bose-Hubbard model using the time-dependent density-matrix renormalization group method.
 For short distances, correlations follow a power-law with distance with an exponent given by the adiabatic approximation.
 In contrast, for long distances, correlations decay algebraically with an exponent understood within the sudden quench approximation.
 This long distance regime is separated from an intermediate distance one by a generalized Lieb-Robinson criterion.
 At long times, in this intermediate regime, bosonization predicts that single-particle correlations decay following a stretched exponential.
 This latter regime is unconventional as, for one-dimensional interacting systems, the decay of single-particle correlations is usually algebraic within the Luttinger liquid picture.
-Our results may serve as a benchmark for future experimental studies of breakdowns of conventional many-body dynamics in one-dimensional systems.
+We develop here an intuitive understanding for the propagation of correlations, in terms of a generalized light-cone, applicable to a large variety of systems and quench forms.

 {\it Introduction:} Recent advances in the development of fast probing and control techniques applicable to correlated systems have opened up the possibility to dynamically prepare complex quantum many-body states.
 For example, effective phase transitions have been induced through the application of external driving fields~\cite{LignierArimondo2007,BasovHaule2011,StruckSengstock2011} and states, such as a Bell state of ions or a Tonks-like state in a quantum gas, have been realized using tailored environments~\cite{BarreiroBlatt2010,SyassenDuerr2008}.
 In fact, the dynamical preparation of states promises to have an important impact in fields as diverse as condensed matter physics, quantum information, quantum optics and ultracold atomic physics.
 On the theoretical side, despite tremendous progress in recent years, many of the basic concepts behind the dynamical generation of states still remain to be understood.
-Generally, the evolution of correlated systems involves intricate highly excited states and couplings to various dissipative channels.